emdeh/emdeh.github.io/_posts/2023-10-30-Essential-Eight.md

 Importantly, the Essential Eight is just a starting point and is not exhaustive.
 Organisations should conduct regular risk assessments and adopt additional strategies as needed based on their specific threat environment.

-Over the coming months, I'll endeavour to produce PoCs that demonstrate why each one is important, and add it the
+Over the coming months, I'll endeavour to produce PoCs that demonstrate why each one is important, and add it the <a href="https://emdeh.com/essential-eight-explainers/">Essential Eight Collection.</a>

 The table below lists the Essential Eight, along with the type of typical exploits each strategy helps protect against and a brief example.